hasankiyani007/flir_camera_driver_FASTLIVO2/README.md

+#Noetic Flir-Camera_Driver Implementation for timestamp hard synchronization between Camera and Lidar.

+This is my implementation of the FLIR camera driver for FAST-LIVO2, incorporating shared timestamps for synchronization.

 # flir_camera_driver

 This repository contains packages for FlirImaging's line of cameras.
 This repositories intent is to make use of Flir's newly developed SDK: Spinnaker.
 The camera driver is an evolution of pointgrey_camera_driver.
 It has been updated to use the new methods provided by the SDK.